 Skin and Eye Infections

 As a first-aid remedy for superficial cuts and wounds, the sap of the Fu’afu’a (Kleinhovia hospita) bark is commonly applied to the affected area to inhibit bleeding.
 It is also a good remedy for eye infections.
 The same results are usually sought from the application of Fue Saina (Mikania micrantha).
-Also, the Futu (Baringtonia asiatica) seed is infused and applied to skin sores, which then disappear shortly thereafter.
-Gatae (Erythrina variegata) juice extracted from its petiole is often dripped into infected eyes and sties, as well as applied as a plaster to reduce swelling.
+Also, the Futu (Barringtonia asiatica) seed is infused and applied to skin sores, which then disappear shortly thereafter.
+Gatae (Erythrina variegata) juice extracted from its petiole is often dripped into infected eyes and styes, as well as applied as a plaster to reduce swelling.
 The Lau’auta (Phymatosorus scolopendria) is one of the most widely used of all Samoan medicinal plants.
 The infusion of the scraped rhizome and/or crushed leaves is taken as a potion for treating various kinds of inflammation.
 Similar uses are applied to the skin for treating infected, hard-to-cure wounds.

 Other inflammatory disorders are cured by the Lau Ti (Cordyline fruticosa) leaves; which are very commonly used by both healers and lay people by dipping them in water and massaging out various kinds of inflammation, headaches and other body aches.
 Nonu (Morinda citrifolia) is the most widely-used plant in Polynesia that has a similar, but more extensive use.